MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 As the players enter the Hidden Ruins, they find themselves in a long hallway with ancient stone walls covered in moss and faint, glowing runes.
 At the end of the hallway, a set of stairs leads downward into the darkness.

-**Key Descriptions**:
-- **Long Hallway**: The hallway is lined with crumbling pillars and faintly glowing runes, casting eerie shadows on the walls.
-- **Atmosphere**: The air is cool and damp, carrying the scent of age and decay.

-Arcana Check DC 15
-Pass: You get the impression that these ruins are filled with latent energy.
-Pass: Must have just been the glowing mushrooms.

 ---

 ### Scene 10: The Pillared Hall